Private and Family Office Jobs and Careers

 • Reference for context, not flattery: judgement calls, boundaries, pressure, mistakes.

-• Validate discretion: what access they were trusted with, not just what tasks they performed.
+• Validate discretion: what access they were trusted with, not just tasks performed.

 • Check stakeholder style: advisers, staff, family dynamics, escalation behaviour.